dart-lang/language/working/augmentation-libraries/feature-specification.md

 [import]: https://github.com/dart-lang/language/blob/master/working/0649%20-%20Import%20shorthand/proposal.md

-The URL points to the main library that this augmentation is applied to.
+The URL points to the augmented library that this augmentation is applied to, which must be a regular library (and not a library augmentation).

 After that, an augmentation may contain anything a regular Dart library can
-contain: imports, exports, classes, functions, constants, etc. All augmentations of a main library share the same top level declaration scope.
-Declarations in any augmentation or the main library are visible to all of the others, including private ones.
+contain: imports, exports, classes, functions, constants, etc. All augmentations of an augmented library share the same top level declaration scope.
+Declarations in any library augmentation or the augmented library are visible to all of the others, including private ones.

-However, augmentations do *not* share an import scope with the main library or each other.
-The libraries one augmentation imports are visible only to that file.
+However, library augmentations do *not* share an import scope with the augmented library or each other.
+The libraries one library augmentation imports are visible only to that file.

 It is a compile-time error if:

-*   A top-level declaration in an augmentation has the same name as a declaration in the main library or another of its augmentations (unless it is an *augmenting* declaration, described below). *This is the same error conceptually as having a name collision in one file.*
+*   A top-level declaration in a library augmentation has the same name as a declaration in the augmented library or another of its library augmentations (unless it is a declaration augmentation, described below). *This is the same error conceptually as having a name collision in one file.*

 *   An augmentation contains any `part` directives.

+*   A library augmentation contains a normal `library` directive.
+They are not self-contained libraries, only pieces of the augmented library.

 ### Applying an augmentation

-A main library applies an augmentation to itself using a new `augment` directive which looks like this:
+A library applies an augmentation to itself using a new `augment` directive which looks like this:

 ```dart